JaniceBgithub/Neural_Net_19/README.md

 ## Epochs

 In the above results, ran with 100 epochs.
-Try 1000 with above (dropped income amount and status, 1 layer downt o 12 nuerons and relu)
+Try 1000 with above (dropped income amount and status, 1 layer downt o 12 nuerons and relu).
+As shown in the plot, the accuracy was improving with subsequent epochs, although this did not result in higher accuracy when run with the testing data set - likely due to overfitting when running that many epochs.

+Accuracy only improved to 0.7283.